 The track will also be part of an upcoming TV special called “Strauss vs Strauss”, detailing the lives and scandals of the Strauss family.

-Although there are no other sung version of the Blue Danube in circulation, it’s a little-known fact that the earliest version of the tune was for a Viennese male choir.
+Although there are no other sung versions of the Blue Danube in circulation, it’s a little-known fact that the earliest version of the tune was for a Viennese male choir.
 As far as we know, there are no known recordings of this version.

 See also: The Blue Danube celebrates 150 years